fbohz/fbohz.github.io/_posts/2020-05-25-js_back_to_basics1.markdown

 **Compared with other languages**

-.exe is usually a C++ file that is compiled to a executable machine code file.Java uses the JVM to compile code.
+.exe is usually a C++ file that is compiled to a executable machine code file.
+Java uses the JVM to compile code.

 Javascript initially was an interpreted language with time evolving JS has compilers as part of V8 engine, so depends.
 Python can also be run through a compiler or interpreted.